notaz/picodrive/platform/base_readme.txt

 @@2.
 "Scale/Rot. fx"
 The Sega/Mega CD had scaling/rotation chip, which allows effects similar to "Mode 7" effects in SNES.
-Disabling may improve performance but cause graphical glitches.
+On slow systems like GP2X, disabling may improve performance but cause graphical glitches.

-@@2.
-"Better sync"
-This option is similar to "Perfect synchro" in Gens.
-Some games require it to run, for example most (all?)
-Wolfteam games, and some other ones.
-Don't use it for games which don't need it, it will just slow them down.

 32X options